ucsd-cse29/fa24/src/week3/index.md

 Once you have completed the first 2 chapters of `vimtutor`, you will now be using some of the commands that you learned to correct a bug in a C program that we have written for you.

 **Task:**
-- Fork this [repository](https://github.com/ucsd-cse29/lab3-starter) to create your own copy of our repository.
+- Fork this [repository](https://github.com/ucsd-cse29/lab3-starter) by click the down arrow next to the "Fork" option in the top right and clicking "Create a new fork" to create your own copy of our repository.
 <!-- - Use this link to create your own copy of the starting repository -->
 ![Image](../images/fork.png)
-- If you aren't logged into `ieng6`, log in now.
+- If you aren't logged into `ieng6`, log in now. (password-free hopefully!)
 - Clone your forked repository to your `ieng6` course-specific account using the SSH clone URL.
 - `cd` into your cloned repository directory.
-- Compile and run the `buggy.c` file.
+- Compile and run the `average.c` file.
-- Open the `buggy.c` file in `vim` and read through the program.
+- Open the `average.c` file in `vim` and read through the program.
-- Determine the bug in the program and correct it in `vim`. **Write in your notes:**  The keys/commands you are pressing/using while navigating `vim`
+- Determine the bug in the program and correct it in `vim`.
+(Try doing it without introducing a new variable!) **Write in your notes:**  The keys/commands you are pressing/using while navigating `vim`
-- Re-compile and re-run the program to ensure that it now runs correctly.
+- Re-compile and re-run the program to ensure that it now outputs the correct value.

 **Write in your notes:**
 - The original output of the program.